Old Fashioned Coconut Cream Pie

-"This is a tried-and-true, old-fashioned coconut cream pie.
-Took many years of searching and baking to find the right one and this is it!
-Enjoy!"
+Coconut cream pie recipe that's tried and true.
+It took many years of searching and baking to find the right one, and this is it.
+Enjoy!

 Wow.
 This is to-die-for.
 Based on other reviews I made the following changes: 1 1/2 cups coconut milk, 1 1/2 cups half-and-half, used cornstarch instead, subbed defrosted, unsweetened, coconut flakes, and whipped my own cream and added a little coconut extract and powdered sugar to it.
 My family ooh-ed and ahh-ed over this pie.Today is my second time making this pie.
 I noticed that previous pie never quite firmed up as much as I would've liked.
 I added 1 extra yolk and just shy of 1/2 cup cornstarch in the custard.
 Worked like a charm!